 Once in the park, the staff of the C4RC Camp offered to give me a ride to the Horse and Donkey Trust and the CRP Camp on their transport motorcycle, which I happily accepted in exchange for a tip.
 At the end of my stay, two Danish girls who stayed at the camp with me gave me a lift back to Kudang with their driver.

 If stuff like that doesn’t work out for you, you can always call Famara or another taxi driver to pick you up.
-If you don’t have anyone’s number, the staff at the different conservation projects will be able to give you someone’s contact.
+If you don’t have anyone’s number, the people working at the different conservation projects will also be able to give you someone’s contact.

 All the other places I visited were part of official tours of the Red Colobus or Chimpanzee Rehabilitation Project and came with organized transportation.